2lambda123/forex/README.md

 # Historical Data

-The Oanda API was used to download historical EUR_USD candles to a PostgreSQL database.
+The Oanda API was used to download historical EUR/USD candles to a PostgreSQL database.
 The data contains the volume, open, high, low, close mid prices (between bid / ask prices).
 The API only allows you to receive 5,000 records per request so I setup a script to download this information overnight.
 The database contains tables with the exchange price every 5 seconds, 10 seconds, 15 seconds, etc. from 2005 to today.

 Granularity | Description
 --- | ---